DXKindustries/moontide-bundle/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Where is NOAA tide data stored?

+The mobile APK functions primarily as a frontend.
+It fetches live NOAA data at runtime, but the results are cached locally using SQLite (or `localStorage`/`SharedPreferences` on platforms that do not support SQLite).
+This allows the last retrieved tide information to remain available when offline.